 My name is Stefano Borini.
-I have a Ph.D. in quantum chemistry from Ferrara University, Ferrara, Italy, and Paul Sabatier University, Toulouse, France.
-My Ph.D. work focused on two ab-initio techniques (the use of the perturbative method NEVPT and the development of the localized orbital approach Freeze-and-Cut) and their integration in a common software infrastructure.
-To satisfy these needs, also part of my work was the definition and implementation of a file format for data exchange in quantum chemistry, Q5Cost.
+I am a Ph.D. in quantum chemistry at Ferrara University, Ferrara, Italy, and Paul Sabatier University, Toulouse, France.
+The innovations provided by my Ph.D. work focused on two ab-initio techniques (the use of the perturbative method NEVPT and the development of the localized orbital approach Freeze-and-Cut) and their integration in a common infrastructure.
+To satisfy these needs, also part of my work was (and still is, as a spare time activity) the definition and implementation of a standard file format for data exchange in quantum chemistry, Q5Cost.

-My strong skills are in code refactoring and reviewing, debugging, file formats, GUI usability, software design, computational chemistry, and scientific writing.
+My strong skills are in code refactoring and reviewing, file formats, GUI usability.
 I always welcome new opportunities to learn and increase my competences.
-I enjoy programming in many languages, with my favorite being Python.
+I enjoy programming in many languages, with my favourite being Python.
 My operating systems of choice are MacOSX and Linux.

 I like simple things, enjoy the nature, the green fields, an afternoon with a friend and a cup of tea.

 And I like to do things for the science.